chapel-lang/chapel-blog/content/posts/7qs-chop/index.md

 the many efforts dedicated to the Chapel ecosystem (such as [ChapelCon](https://chapel-lang.org/ChapelCon.html), formerly CHIUW) are highly beneficial to the users.
-A concluding message for readers would be “Try it yourself!”.
+A concluding message for readers would be “Try Chapel yourself!”.

 <br>